billbuchanan/pqc_signatures/README.md

 # Round 1 Additional Signatures

+## Introduction
+And, so, Dilithium, FALCON and SPHINCS+ have become NIST standards for digital signatures, and with an aim to remove RSA, ECDSA and EdDSA.
+But, NIST wants alternatives to these, especially so that we are not too dependent on lattice-based approaches (such as with Dilithium and FALCON).
+These are [here](https://csrc.nist.gov/projects/pqc-dig-sig/round-1-additional-signatures):

+* Multivariate Signatures (10): 3WISE, DME-Sign, HPPC (Hidden Product of Polynomial Composition), MAYO, PROV (PRovable unbalanced Oil and Vinegar), QR-UOV, SNOVA, TUOV (Triangular Unbalanced Oil and Vinegar), UOV (Unbalanced Oil and Vinegar), and VOX.
+* MPC-in-the-Head Signatures (7): Biscuit, MIRA, MiRitH (MinRank in the Head), MQOM (MQ on my Mind), PERK, RYDE, and SDitH (Syndrome Decoding in the Head).
+* Lattice-based Signatures (6): EagleSign, EHTv3 and EHTv4, HAETAE, HAWK, HuFu (Hash-and-Sign Signatures From Powerful Gadgets), and SQUIRRELS ( Square Unstructured Integer Euclidean Lattice Signature).
+* Code-based Signatures (5): CROSS (Codes and Restricted Objects Signature), Enhanced pqsigRM, FuLeeca, LESS (Linear Equivalence), MEDS (Matrix Equivalence Digital Signature).
+( Symmetric-based Signatures (4): AIMer, Ascon-Sign, FAEST, and SPHINCS-alpha.
+* Other Signatures (4): ALTEQ, eMLE-Sig 2.0 (Embedded Multilayer Equations with Heavy Layer Randomization), KAZ-SIGN (Kriptografi Atasi Zarah), Preon, and Xifrat1-Sign.
+( Isogeny Signatures (1): SQIsign.

+## Implementations
 At present the code contains:

 * Ascon-Sign - [Ascon-Sign](https://asecuritysite.com/pqc/ascon_sign).
 Ascon-Sign is a variant of the SPHINCS signature method but using Ascon-Hash and Ascon-XOF17 as building blocks.
 Overall, ASCON integrates authenticated encryption with associated data (AEAD) and a hashing method.